mccabete/SERDP_shiny/README.md

 # RC-2636 Decision Support Tool User Guide

-Updated on 8/23/2021
+Updated on 8/27/2021

-Tempest McCabe, Whalen Dillion, Michael C. Dietze, Drew Hiatt, L. Page Fredericks, Allison Gardner, Luke Flory, and Brian Allen
+Tempest McCabe, Whalen Dillion, Michael C. Dietze, Drew Hiatt, L. Page Fredericks, Allison Gardner, Luke Flory, and Brian Allan

 **Statement of Need**

-Reported cases of Tick Borne Diseases (TBD) more than doubled from 2004-2016 (Rosenberg et al., 2018).
-In the Southeastern US, the Gulf Coast tick and the Lone-star tick have both had dramatic range expansions in the last 50 years (Sonenshine, 2018).
-Prescribed burning is a common management practice in the Southeastern US that has been found to decrease tick populations in the short and long-term, and reduce TBD risk (Gleim et al., 2014, 2019).
+Reported cases of tick-borne diseases (TBD) reported in the United States (US) more than doubled from 2004-2016 (Rosenberg et al., 2018).
+In the southeastern US, the Gulf Coast tick (Amblyomma maculatum) and the lone star tick (A. americanum) have both undergone dramatic range expansions in the past 50 years (Sonenshine, 2018).
+Prescribed burning is a common management practice in the southeastern US that has been found to decrease tick populations in the short and long-term, and reduce TBD risk (Gleim et al., 2014, 2019).
 However, prescribed burns are primarily planned around other management objectives like forest productivity, fire risk reduction, and conservation.
-Reducing tick populations is frequently an unanticipated benefit to existing practices.
+Reducing tick populations is likely an unanticipated benefit to existing practices.
 However, landscape features other than fire also affect tick populations.
-Humidity, tick habitat availability, and the overstory, all change fire’s efficacy as a control mechanism.
-In areas where burns are infeasible or low-priority, other reduction mechanisms could exist.
+Humidity, tick habitat availability, and the overstory, are all likely to change fire’s efficacy as a control mechanism.
+In areas where burns are infeasible or low-priority, other reduction mechanisms could be utilized.

-To quantify these relationships, we measured the tick populations, tick hosts, and vegetation, and recorded fire histories at nine Department of Defense installations in the southeastern United States.
-We then statistically estimated how each landscape feature-controlled tick populations.
-This Decision Support Tool uses the data and estimates to:
+To quantify these relationships and thereby better inform fire and tick management practices, we measured the tick populations, tick hosts, vegetation, and recorded fire histories at nine Department of Defense (DoD) installations in the southeastern US.
+We then statistically estimated how each landscape feature relates to tick populations.
+This Decision Support Tool (DST) uses these data and estimates in order to:

-  1) Report on each installation’s tick disease risk
+1)	Report each installation’s tick-borne disease risk
-  2) Allow installations to quantify how much existing prescribed burn practices reduce tick populations
+2)	Allow installations to quantify the extent to which existing fire management reduces tick populations
-  3) Explore how alternative levels of burning effect tick populations
+3)	Explore how alternative fire management scenarios may affect tick populations
-  4) Explore the efficacy of non-burning reduction strategies
+4)	Explore the efficacy of non-burning tick management strategies

 **State of the field**